 Lara Webber, July 2014

-Pops concert on October 24: Celebrate the 200th anniversary of “The Star Spangled Banner” at the Pops concert on Friday October 24.
-Tickets will be available starting on September 15, 2014.
-See details on the Pops page or on the Pops concert flyer(158K pdf).
+SOLD OUT Pops concert on October 24: We celebrate the 200th anniversary of “The Star Spangled Banner” at the Pops concert on Friday October 24.
+See details on the Pops page.
+Tickets are no longer available: The concert is sold out.

 Fran Replogle, 1935–2014: Well known as co-founder of Fenestra Winery with her husband, Lanny, Fran Replogle was also a music lover.
 Fran died in April, at age 78.
 A memorial page on the Fenestra website thoughtfully suggests that donations in Fran’s honor be made to LAS.
 Fran and Lanny are longtime friends of LAS director emeritus Art and Helene Barnes: Helene was a horn teacher of Fran’s son Steven, who later played horn in the Minnesota Orchestra; and Art conducted Fran’s sister and brother-in-law in a church choir during the 1960s and ’70s!